Christian Yelich Player Props: Brewers vs. Blue Jays

-On Wednesday, Christian Yelich (.344 slugging percentage in past 10 games, with no home runs) and the Milwaukee Brewers face the Toronto Blue Jays, whose starting pitcher will be Alek Manoah.
-First pitch is at 7:07 PM ET.
+Christian Yelich -- with a slugging percentage of .344 in his past 10 games, including zero home runs) -- will be in action for the Milwaukee Brewers against the Toronto Blue Jays, with Kevin Gausman on the hill, on June 1 at 1:07 PM ET.

-He had a hitless performance in his previous game (0-for-2) against the Blue Jays.
+In his last game he had a one-hit performance (1-for-4) against the Blue Jays.

 Christian Yelich Game Info & Props vs. the Blue Jays